• Skip to primary navigation

 grilling balsamic glazed lamb loin chops

+Leftover lamb can be stored in two ways: in an airtight container or in the refrigerator wrapped in aluminum foil.
 They will last for three to four days.
-I don’t recommend freezing leftover lamb chops.
+I don't recommend freezing leftover lamb chops.

 lamb loin chops on a wood cutting board

-How do I reheat lamb chops?
+How do I reheat lamb?

-Once the butter has melted, place your leftover lamb chop in the pan, cover with a lid for about 5 minutes, and then flip.
+The best way to reheat leftovers is in a skillet on medium-low heat.
+I like to add a tablespoon of butter to the pan.
+Once the butter has melted, place your leftover lamb in the pan, cover with a lid for about 5 minutes, and then flip.

 *Microwaving your leftover lamb chops will not heat evenly and make your leftovers tough instead of keeping the center tender.